Busemann and MCP: Preliminaries

 \subsection{Geodesic spaces}

-The distance between two points $x,y$ is denoted by $d(x,y)$.
-The shortest path (see below) between $x$ and $y$ is denoted by $xy$.
-The open $r$-ball and closed $r$-ball around $p$, and its boundary are denoted by $B(p,r)$, $\bar B(p,r)$ and $\partial B(p,r)$, respectively.
-The $n$-dimensional Hausdorff measure is denoted by $\Hcal^n$.

 A \textit{shortest path} is an isometric embedding of an interval into a metric space.
 A \textit{geodesic space} is a metric space such that every two points can be joined by a shortest path.
-A \textit{geodesic} is a curve that is locally a shortest path.
+A \textit{geodesic} is a curve whose restriction to each small interval is a shortest path.
 A subset $A$ of a geodesic space is \textit{(geodesically) convex} if for any $x,y\in A$ any shortest path connecting $x$ and $y$ is contained in $A$.

 Let $X$ be a geodesic space.
 We say that $X$ is \begin{itemize} \item \textit{uniquely geodesic} if a shortest path between given two points is unique; \item \textit{non-branching} if for any two shortest paths, one must be contained in the other when they coincide on a sub-interval; \item \textit{geodesically complete} if any geodesic extends to a geodesic defined on $\R$. \end{itemize} For a complete geodesic space, geodesic completeness reduces to \textit{local geodesic completeness}, defined by the condition that any geodesic is extendable to a geodesic defined on a slightly larger interval (\cite[Proposition 9.1.28]{BBI01}).